 The very word used to make my nose wrinkle and my jaw clamp shut, lips sealed, and my little curly head shake an adamant “No!” at the dinner table.
-I watched my Granddad spoon it over his hotdog while I wondered what in the world was wrong with adults to make them eat things that smelled like that stuff did.
+I watched my Granddad spoon it over his hotdog while I wondered what in the world was wrong with adults to make them eat anything that smelled like that.

 So, fast forward to last winter, and sit with me in my kitchen.
-I’d just been beginning to play around with fermenting foods and when you begin that learning process the first recipes that you see referenced in all of the cookbooks is sauerkraut.
+I’d just been beginning to get brave enough to try fermenting foods.
+When you begin that learning process the first recipe that you see referenced in all of the cookbooks is sauerkraut.
 I felt my nose start to wrinkle up out of habit, but then I stopped myself – it had been a decade (or two) since I had tried sauerkraut.
 Maybe I shouldn’t assume I hate it anymore!
 My tastes have changed, and I even like beer…why not fermented cabbage?

 I spent a bit of time with Fermentation on Wheels and the Fermenter’s Club last March and we all made one big batch o’kraut together and brought it home in jars.
 Tasting the fresh cabbage and seasonings going in was delicious, and so was the final product once it was done bubbling and fermenting.

-Gone was the association of sauerkraut being sloppy, soggy, vinegary strings of cabbage, and in its place was a crunchy, salty, sour and probiotic-packed punch of flavor!
+Forever gone was the association of sauerkraut being sloppy, soggy, vinegary strings of cabbage, and in its place was a crunchy, salty, sour, and probiotic-packed punch of flavor!
 I’ve even found myself adding it to miso soup and grilled cheese sandwiches, as well as on sausages and corned beef.

 Apple & Daikon Radish Sauerkraut

-This recipe is for a one quart batch but you can scale it upwards easily.
-As you can see in the picture, I used a kit from Fermentools and a wide-mouthed quart jar.
-You can shop their kits and salts and other fermenting supplies here!
+This recipe is for a one-quart batch but you can scale it upwards easily.
+I used a kit from Fermentools and a wide-mouthed quart jar.
+You can shop their kits and salts and other fermenting supplies here.

 - 1/2 head of green cabbage